vital-ai/.github/profile/README.md

 # vital-agent-ecosystem

-The Vital Agent Ecosystem provides a collection of software components, knowledge models, and interfaces that together provide an A.I.
+The Vital A.I.
+Agent Ecosystem provides a collection of software components, knowledge models, and interfaces that together provide an A.I.
 Agent deployment and management platform.
+These components are managed in separate GitHUb Repositories.

-Commercial support of the Vital AI Agent Ecosystem is provided by Vital AI: [https://www.vital.ai](https://www.vital.ai)
+Commercial support of the Vital A.I.
+Agent Ecosystem is provided by Vital AI: [https://www.vital.ai](https://www.vital.ai)

 # Agent Ecosystem Architecture

 The following diagram shows the A.I.
-Ecosystem components.
+Agent Ecosystem components.

 <img src="assets/agent-ecosystem-arch.png" alt="Vital Agent Ecosystem Architecture">

-The Vital Agent Ecosystem repository provides documentation and resources for the Agent Ecosystem as a whole:
+The Ecosystem repository provides documentation and resources for the A.I.
+Agent Ecosystem as a whole:

 [https://github.com/vital-ai/vital-agent-ecosystem](https://github.com/vital-ai/vital-agent-ecosystem)